 - 2-3 tsp Salt to taste

-Then added salt to taste.
+- Then add salt to taste.
 I like to add 3 tsp, but you may like less depending on your preference or the strength of the cheese

 - 250 g Strong white bread flour